ericaZL/Mine_Sweeping_Game/README.md

 (Also my first game written in C!)

 # How to play?
-Simply download all 3 files (My_Mine_Sweeper.h, My_Mine_Sweeper.c, and main.c) and run the main.c file on your compiler :)!
+Simply download all 3 files (My_Mine_Sweeper.h, My_Mine_Sweeper.c, and main.c), run the main.c file on your compiler and have FUN :)!